zchee/golang-wiki/gopls.md

 ## Additional Information

+* For more information about integrating gopls within an editor, see https://github.com/golang/go/wiki/gopls-integrator-FAQ.
+* For more information on latest developments and other Go tools: https://github.com/golang/go/wiki/golang-tools.
-Questions can be directed toward [@stamblerre](https://github.com/stamblerre) or [@ianthehat](https://github.com/ianthehat).
-For consistent updates on the development progress of gopls, see the notes from the golang-tools meetings (https://github.com/golang/go/wiki/golang-tools).
+* Other questions can be directed toward [@stamblerre](https://github.com/stamblerre) or [@ianthehat](https://github.com/ianthehat).